Jones Gap State Park

 The Coldstream Trail was just as easy and pleasant as we hoped, with a steady decline, a few more river crossings, and an extra letterbox.
 We made it back to Jones Gap Trail where the Rainbow Falls Trail began, and though we were starting to feel worn out, we decided to go for it because when else would we get the chance to hike here?!
 We saw on the topo map that this would be more than 3 miles of additional hiking and would include some incline, but we thought that we were ready for that.
 There were lots of what we might call “unprepared hikers” without water hiking this trail, so why couldn’t we?
 (Can I just say – it’s one thing to come unprepared for yourself to hike a 4 mile steep trail on a hot afternoon, but it’s another to bring your kids or dogs and have nothing for them either?!
 Thankfully there are streams along these trails so that their dogs would be able to get a drink, but people need more awareness when it comes to safety and common sense while hiking.
 Just our thoughts!)

 Well as it turns out, hiking this trail after already hiking 8 miles is exhausting, and I wanted to give up and turn back so many times – even when I knew we were ¼ of a mile away.
 There were so many steps, lots of steep parts, and it was so dang hot by this point.
-Not to mention we saw 2 snakes while hiking – a long black one that wasn’t harmful and another type of one that was.
-Thankfully Curtis was in front and caught them before I did and handled each situation calmly, like a fearless leader should.
+Not to mention we saw 2 snakes while hiking – a long black one that wasn’t harmful and another type that was.
+Thankfully Curtis was in front and caught them before I did and handled each situation calmly.
 Every time we passed a stream, I kind of-really wanted to get in it to cool myself off.
 However, we did get a couple small vistas while on this trail which was a pleasant surprise.

 We kept saying “these falls had better be worth it!” and I’m happy to report that they were!
 Rainbow Falls stands about 100 feet tall and is a beautiful sight to take in.
 There were quite a few people at the end, but the area was big enough that it didn’t feel too crowded.
 We sat in the shade and enjoyed some snacks while letting the breeze created by the falls cool us off.
 We didn’t spend too long here though, as we were ready to get back home and be done with hiking for the day.
 Thankfully, all we had left was hiking downhill and on the flat section of trail back to our car.
 That went by so much faster and soon enough, we were driving back to the dome, blasting the air conditioning.